kaepek/calibration/README.md

 # Collecting ADC/Encoder data for calibration instructions

+## Prerequisites to collection procedure

 Need two computers to collect clean data from this setup.
-The computer must remain isolated from each other not sharing a ground connection (both cannot have ethernet connecting to the same device, stick to WiFi)
+The computer must remain isolated from each other not sharing a ground connection (both cannot have ethernet connecting to the same device, stick to WiFi).

+- Install node.js (v18.12.1) and npm (8.19.2) have been checked to work.
+- Run `npm install` in the projects root directory.

+## Collection procedure

 1. Modify zero_crossing_adc.ino and set the PWM_FREQUENCY to full calibration logging speed e.g. 90kHz.
 2. Make sure zero_crossing_adc.ino has been loaded onto the Teensy 4.0 #1.